-Only stockholders who owned our common stock at the close of business on March 25, 2019 (the Record Date) are entitled to notice of and to vote at the meeting and at any postponements or adjournments thereof.
-If you are not a stockholder of record but hold shares in street name (that is, through a broker or nominee), you will need to provide proof of beneficial ownership as of March 25, 2019, such as your most recent brokerage account statement, a copy of the voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.
-All stockholders should be prepared to present photo identification for admittance.
+Only stockholders who owned our common stock at the close of business on March 23, 2020 (the Record Date) are entitled to notice of and to vote at the meeting and at any postponements or adjournments thereof.
+If you are not a stockholder of record but hold shares in street name (that is, through a broker or nominee), you will need to provide proof of beneficial ownership as of March 23, 2020, such as your most recent brokerage account statement, a copy of the voting instruction card provided by your broker, trustee or nominee, or other similar evidence of ownership.